HomeManaged ServicesNext Gen IT-InfraMonitoring & ManagementCyber SecurityBCP / DRAutomation

 Conclusion

 Ready to implement secure and branded guest access?
-Book a free consultation with our experts and see Cato Captive Portal in action.
+Book a free consultation with our team and see the Cato Captive Portal in action.

 Infographic explaining secure guest Wi-Fi with Cato Captive Portal.
 Highlights branded login page, terms-of-use acceptance, ID verification, and firewall enforcement.
 Lists key capabilities like custom branding, usage monitoring, policy enforcement, and compliance benefits.
 Guest flow shows connecting to Wi-Fi, redirected to branded portal, accepting terms, and gaining secure internet access.